alloydwhitlock/huey/README.md

 ## Theme Customization

 If you want to change the colors that Huey uses, the best location is `assets/css/base/base.scss`.
 Huey uses Bulma, which itself uses Sass for generating CSS.
 This file will apply changes to Bulma CSS and generate what is ultimately created in your `public` folder.
+However, there are a number of Bulma variables already configurable in the `[Params]` table, which means you don't need to edit this file directly.
+Only edit it directly if you need to make changes.

 If you want to add new CSS definitions that don't exist in Bulma, add them to `assets/css/extra/extra.css` or copy CSS files to the `assets/css/extra` folder.
 Huey will read any CSS files in that folder.